jprotzman/signalk-venus-tanks-plugin/README.md

 rendering in the Venus GUI.

-The installation instructions below include guidance on how to use the GUI modifications implemented by @kwendrem in his [tank repeater](https://github.com/kwindrem/SeeLevel-N2K-Victron-VenusOS) project to achieve the display shown below.
+The installation instructions below include guidance on how to use the GUI modifications implemented by @kwindrem in his [tank repeater](https://github.com/kwindrem/SeeLevel-N2K-Victron-VenusOS) project to achieve the display shown below.
 Of course, you can also roll your own GUI for tank data rendering.